Primm, Nevada: History

 In 2004, under the then-ownership of MGM Mirage, 52 apartment buildings were constructed in Primm to serve as more convenient housing for employees of the three casinos.
 The name of the apartment complex is the Desert Oasis, and its current location is at 355 E. Primm Boulevard.

-Prizm Outlets, formerly known as the Fashion Outlets of Las Vegas, is a 370,000-square-foot mall that, as of 2023, is almost completely empty.
+Prizm Outlets, formerly known as the Fashion Outlets of Las Vegas, is a 370,000-square-foot mall that, as of 2023, is almost empty.
 It was sold in 2021 for $400,000.

 Whiskey Pete's closed in 2024 while Buffalo Bill's closed in 2025.
 This left the Primm Valley Resort as the only casino in Primm.
+On June 16, 2026, Terrible’s, a gas station chain that services slots and casinos through its affiliate JETT Gaming, reached a deal with the Primm family to take over operations of the Primm Valley Resort and company-owned apartments from Affinity Gaming.
+Terrible's is owned by the Herbst family, who founded Affinity Gaming as Herbst Gaming before losing ownership in Chapter 11 proceedings in 2009.

 Climate

 Primm's climate is a hot desert climate (Köppen climate classification: BWh).